Scalable accuracy gains from postselection in quantum error correcting codes: Model and setup

-\textit{Setup.}---We begin by briefly reviewing the optimal decoding problem for the toric (or surface) code, and its mapping to a statistical mechanics model.
+We begin by reviewing the optimal decoding problem for the toric (or surface) code, and its mapping to a statistical mechanics model.
 For simplicity, we consider an error model of independent bit-flip ($X$) and phase-flip ($Z$) errors: since these are CSS codes, if the two types of errors occur independently, they can also be decoded independently, so without loss of generality we focus on bit-flip errors.
 In the standard representation of the toric code, qubits are placed on the links of a square lattice.
 Bit-flip errors are detected by checks (syndromes) that are products of $Z$ operators around plaquettes of the lattice.
 Errors form strings of contiguous flipped qubits, and the checks detect the endpoints of these strings.
 Error correction consists of matching these endpoints (by guessing a pattern of error strings consistent with them, and applying bit-flips to join them along the guessed strings); it fails only if the true error string and the correction string combine to form a noncontractible loop around the torus.
 Thus, given a reference error string $E$ that is consistent with the observed syndrome, all other errors $E'$ consistent with the same syndrome can be classified into homology classes, depending on whether $E$ and $E'$ form a noncontractible loop around the torus.
-The objective of error correction is to use the syndrome data to guess the homology class of $E$ correctly.
+Error correction aims to use syndrome data to guess the homology class of $E$ correctly.

-Under the assumption that syndrome measurements are perfectly reliable, the decoding problem for the toric (or surface) code has a well-known mapping to a statistical mechanics model, the random-bond Ising model (RBIM)~\cite{Dennis_2002}.
-Under the statistical mechanics mapping, checks become Ising spins $s_i$, while physical qubits, labeled as $l_{ij}$, become Ising couplings $J_{ij}$ between spins.
-For error chain $E$, the Hamiltonian of the corresponding statistical mechanics model is
+Assuming perfectly reliable measurements, the decoding problem for the toric code maps to a statistical mechanics model, the random-bond Ising model (RBIM)~\cite{Dennis_2002}, as follows.
+Checks map to Ising spins $s_i$, while physical qubits, labeled as $l_{ij}$, become Ising couplings $J_{ij}$ between spins.
+For error chain $E$, the statistical mechanics Hamiltonian is